manishkharthik/tp/docs/UserGuide.md

 * If the person at `INDEX`is not yet a Student, supplying any student-specific fields will convert them into a Student.
 * Subjects are matched case-insensitively.

-<div markdown="span" class="alert alert-warning">:exclamation:**Caution:**
+<div markdown="block" class="alert alert-warning">:exclamation: **Caution:**

 * Provide at least one field to change, otherwise, the command is rejected.
 * Ensure the target `INDEX` is visible after any filters (e.g., after find); otherwise you may edit the wrong entry.
 * Use consistent subject names to avoid near-duplicate entries (e.g., prefer Math over Mathematics if your list already uses Math).
 * If you intend to clear a field, use the app’s documented “clear” variant (if supported) rather than leaving the prefix empty.

 </div>

 ⸻